Frankoloko/demos/my_theory_pages/Life Lessons.md

 Debating is not about telling someone they are wrong, debate is about one party or the other needing to learn something.

 Debates/Disagreements are fun, because it means there is something to learn (for someone at least)

+# Admit mistakes

+I've asked myself many times if it is important to admit mistakes or not.
+Often, great leaders never admit their mistakes (Trump, Elon, etc).
+But I think I've found proof for my point.

+When you don't admit your mistakes, you are telling the world "I don't know when I am right or wrong".
+Or, maybe you do know, but you don't vocalise it, so others never know this.

+When that statement is true, and you cannot distinguish when you are right or wrong, then how should others ever know if your ideas are right or wrong?
+Regardless of your actions (because you cannot even trust your own actions) people need to judge your ideas.

+Point being, not admitting fault, causes uncertainty and confusion.
+It leads people to have to use their own judgement to figure out whether you are right or wrong.
+Regardless of your actions!

+And now my proof.
+When people never admit fault, like Trump or Elon, then people will start deciding themselves whether you are doing the right or wrong thing.
+They are both currently (in 2025) getting destoryed.
+Even though their actions are good actions (DOGE etc)!
+But because an inate distrust has formed.
+People will distrust regardless of the actions being shown.
+I suspect that if both of them said "I am wrong" more often, then the public will trust them more.

+Also, everyone is always wrong at some point.
+So let's be honest, never saying you are wrong, is pretty much the evuivalent of lying.